evildmp/django-curated-resources/README.md

 django-resources-curator
 ========================

-Resources Curator manages and publishes information about available resources for training, development, documentation, and so on
+Resources Curator is a Django application to manage and publish information about available resources for training, development, documentation, and so on.